sorwet/marslinspike/README.md

 An Urbit-Signal bridge.

+Does not currently work.

 Note that this software is currently under development, and I am not responsible for any loss of confidentiality, availability, or integrity of data resulting from use of this software.

+## Milestones

+[you are here]

+* relay text messages from a Signal DM to an Urbit chat
+* relay text messages from an Urbit chat to a Signal DM
+* relay text messages from a Signal group to an Urbit chat
+* relay text messages from an Urbit chat to a Signal group
+* relay image messages from an Urbit chat to Signal
+* relay image messages from Signal to Urbit
+* provide configuration for displaying of reactions, replies, read receipts, typing notifications from Signal to Urbit
+* provide commands for viewing group metadata

 ## Requirements